is to cause annoyance or be disturbed, especially by minor irritations.

 Reboot there's a loss of information.
 Retrieving that information is important to being yourself

 again.
 That is, if you truly knew yourself to begin with.
-Know yourself, know the key attributes that make you who you
+You have to

 these characteristics.
 You may have to reboot someday and recall who you were.